 Juan Luís Rodríguez Ponce

 Juan Luis is an Open Source enthusiast.
 He really believes that sharing our knowledge makes the world move forward.
 He has been working with open source technologies since he started studying at the university.
-At work, he has been developing GIS related projects since about 2006.
-MapServer, GeoServer, routing engines, PostGIS, etc. Juan Luis also contributes to OpenStreetMap, a free worldwide map everybody can edit and improve, contributing to Open Knowledge development.
+In the meantime, he has been developing GIS related projects since about 2006 at work.
+MapServer, GeoServer, routing engines, PostGIS,… Juan Luis also contributes to OpenStreetMap, a free worldwide map everybody can edit and improve, contributing to Open Knowledge development.

 María Arias de Reyna